 Meaningful diversity training has to start with sincere conversations and open dialogue.
 The best results come from setting the stage for authentic conversations by having the discussion peer-to-peer.
 When you facilitate a discussion, employees have the opportunity to engage with each other and create room for a more honest conversation.

 For the initiative to be successful, there must be engagement and commitment across the organization.
-One key factor is to make sure that the conversations at each level are a combination of planning an honest dialogue that focuses on constructive discussions about the future, not destructive recriminations about the past.
+One key factor is to make sure that the conversations at each level are a combination of planning an honest dialogue that focuses on constructive discussions about the future, not destructive accusations and retaliations to those accusations.

 Cascade Method for Diversity Training

-It will take more of a thoughtful and measurable approach when using this Cascade Training Method.
+You and your team will need a more thoughtful and measurable approach when using this Cascade Training Method.
 You’ll need to separate traditional awareness building, with skill development and goal setting.
 Let’s take a look at an example of cascade diversity training:

 - Tier 2: Management Team – Managers with differentiated departments will need to develop strategies that apply to their teams.
 These strategies will include accountability through action items that support the overall organizational goals.
 This can mean targeting training to different audiences, re-engineering hiring practices, or more.